reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 }
 ```

-the above code was easy to understand because of transparency, until the problem arise.
+The above code was easy to understand because of transparency, until the problem arise.

 <br>